prestonharberts/bib/Bible/dan6.md

 Then King Darius wrote to all the peoples, nations, and language groups who were living in all the land: “Peace and prosperity!
 ###### 26
 “I have issued an edict that throughout all the dominion of my kingdom people are to revere and fear the God of Daniel.
->  “ For he is the living God;
+> “For he is the living God;
->  “ He endures forever.
+> “He endures forever.
->  “ His kingdom will not be destroyed;
+> “His kingdom will not be destroyed;
->  “ His authority is forever.
+> “His authority is forever.
 ###### 27
->  “ He rescues and delivers
+> “He rescues and delivers
->  “ And performs signs and wonders
+> “And performs signs and wonders
->  “ In the heavens and on the earth.
+> “In the heavens and on the earth.
->  “ He has rescued Daniel from the power of the lions!”
+> “He has rescued Daniel from the power of the lions!”
 ###### ¶ 28
 So this Daniel prospered during the reign of Darius and the reign of Cyrus the Persian.